Matheuscomputerbeat/PDBP-PROGRAM/README.md

 [DEPLOYMENT TUTORIAL — CHROME]
 Scope: Chrome only.
-Edge version is in development and will be delivered soon.
+Edge and Android versions are in development and will be delivered soon.

 1) In the Chrome Web Store, install the BlockP extension.
 2) Inside the extension, set a strong list of blocked words and sites.